Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Implementation Details

-Multivariate analysis is conducted using OLS regression.
-It outputs (\textit{i}) an adjusted $R^2$ that measures how much variations of dependent variable can be explained by predictors and (\textit{ii}) a NLL (negative log likelihood) that measures the goodness of fit.
-Moreover, the significance of each predictor can be assessed accordingly.
-A Python package, statsmodels\footnote{\url{https://www.statsmodels.org}}, is adopted for these.
+In multivariate analysis, Beta regression~\citep{ferrari2004beta} outputs (\textit{i}) $\phi$, the precision of Beta distribution, which measures the uncertainty in predicted transfer performance and (\textit{ii}) the NLL (negative log likelihood) that measures the goodness of fit.
+Moreover, the significance of each predictor can be evaluated accordingly.
+A Python package, statsmodels\footnote{\url{https://www.statsmodels.org}}, is adopted for analysis.